tsackton/taelgar/Worldbuilding/Brainstorming/Sembara Guide from Google.md

 The next few years were a time of factionalism.
 Arryn retreated to his study of the heavens, largely ignoring the affairs of state.
-The barons of the highlands came to council less and less, and in the third year of his reign (DR 1563) the barons of Zovcka refuse Arryn’s summons, and meet instead at the small trade town of Doka, and proclaim Mila, Baroness of the Upper Volta as Queen of Zovcka.
-Little is done in Embry, as Arryn proclaims the stars had foretold this.
-Anne, by now the young wife of the heir to the Duchess of Telham, argues for war, but Arryn refuses to call his knights, and little comes of it.